Log in

 1. Make a list of all your debts.

-2. Sort the list from highest to lowest interest rate.
+2. Sort the list from highest to lowest interest rate on the debts.

 3. Keep making all of your minimum monthly payments.